Laura Martin, MD

 Dr. Martin is a member of the American College of Physicians and the American Association of Hospice and Palliative Medicine.

-Dr. Martin is married and has two teenage children, two dogs and a cat.
+Dr. Martin is married and has two daughters, two dogs and a cat.
 She spends her free time attending her children’s sports events, playing the piano and hiking.